Maclean Mission: In Cairo again

-Maclean realised that the Soviet Union had remained the ally since 1941 and that the British were doing everything in their power to bolster up Soviet war effort.
+Maclean realised that the Soviet Union had remained an ally since 1941 and that the British were doing everything in their power to bolster up the Soviet war effort.
 This was done without examining too closely their political system or the circumstances which had brought them into the war on the same side.
-It was also possible that the nationalist forces in Yugoslavia will overwhelm the communists in the end.
-There was however one major unresolved issue, the British government had continued to support the Yugoslav government-in-exile and King Peter II, who also happened to be in Cairo at the time.
+It was also possible that the nationalist forces in Yugoslavia would overwhelm the communists in the end.
+There was however one major unresolved issue: the British government had continued to support the Yugoslav government-in-exile and King Peter II, who also happened to be in Cairo at the time.
 Maclean arranged a dinner with the king and the British ambassador Ralph Stevenson.
 The king asked him what the partisans and other people thought of him, and what were his chances of reclaiming the throne after the war.
 The response was that the partisans resented some radio proclamations condemning their leaders as traitors and that many did not take much interest in him.
 As for the return to the throne, Maclean's opinion was that the king would have to go back and take part in the war of liberation, as his father had done in the last war.
 The king replied: "I wish that it only depended on me.".

 The next task was to agree with senior British officers to form a nucleus of the new Yugoslav Air force and Navy by training partisan fighters.
 At the same time, the immediate need of the air supply and air support had to take priority.
-It was agreed to increase substantially the amount of supplies and number of dedicated aircraft and that regional missions will be dropped to smaller partisan HQs in order to organise supply, train and advise them.
-The new officers have been added including Andrew Maxwell and John Clarke of the Scots Guards and Geoffrey Kup, a gunner.
+It was agreed to increase substantially the amount of supplies and number of dedicated aircraft and that regional missions would be dropped to smaller partisan HQs in order to organise supply, train and advise them.
+New officers were added including Andrew Maxwell and John Clarke of the Scots Guards and Geoffrey Kup, a gunner.
 Finally, Randolph Churchill, the Prime Minister's 32-year-old son, who followed his father to Tehran and back, agreed to join the mission.
-Maclean thought that Randolph was dependable, had endurance and determination, and that his sometimes explosive approach to life was similar to a Yugoslav one, and that they may well like him for that.
+Maclean thought that Randolph was dependable, had endurance and determination, and that his sometimes explosive approach to life was similar to a Yugoslav one, and that they might well like him for that.